ShaoYurui/Lux_AI_Classical_Planning/README.md

 # Lux_AI_Classical_Planning
-This Repo focus on exploring the use of classical planning to solve a grid world problem
+This repository explores the use of classical planning to solve a grid world problem where a robot is at position (x1,y1) and a gold mine is at position (x2,y2).
+The goal is for the robot to reach the gold mine, dig for resources, and return to the original position.
+In this project, `Pyperplan`, a lightweight STRIPS planner written in Python, is used for the planning process.
+This tool is designed for teaching and prototyping purposes.

 # Installation